qdm12/My-Computing-course/02. How to write good code/readme.md

-# 02. How to write good code :computer:
+# 02. How to write good code

 ## Code editor
 - [Atom](atom.io)